git-pull/tao-of-tmux/manuscript/00-foreword.md

 panes.

-[*Configuration*](#config) discusses customization of tmux and set the foundation for how to think about configuration so you can customize your own.
+[*Configuration*](#config) discusses customization of tmux and set the foundation for how to think about `.tmux.conf` so you can customize your own.

 [Status bar](#status-bar) is devoted singularly to the customization of the status line in tmux.
 You'll even learn how to show CPU and memory usage via the